-- Removal the clippings when mowing to allow great airflow through the lawn.
+- Removal of the clippings when mowing to allow great airflow through the lawn.

 - Make sure your mower blades are sharp so they cut the grass and not tear the grass.

-- Don’t apply fertiliser to fresh cut grass, wait 48 hours to apply.
+- Don’t apply fertilizer to fresh-cut grass, wait 48 hours to apply.